WST 098 0.5-4 Units

 WST 603 Noncredit

-Test Review for Water Distribution Operation D3
+Test Review for Water Distribution Operations D3

 This non-credit course is a review of the expected Range of Knowledge (ROK) required to obtain the State Water Resources Control Board (SWRCB) Distribution Operator certification at the Distribution Operator III level.
 The review topics include distribution system operations, disinfection, related mathematics, and safety.